 In each series four runs are performed incorporating the same non-wind subgrid physics described in \S\ref{sec-num-WindFedbk}, and investigating different galactic wind models: \\ (1) NW: no wind; \\ (2) CW: energy-driven wind with constant velocity (\S\ref{sec-num-WindFedbk}, Eq. \ref{eq-vW-EnrgDr}) $v_w = 400$ km/s; \\ (3) RVWa: radially varying wind with fixed parameters (\S\ref{sec-num-vwr}) $r_{min} = 1 h^{-1}$ kpc, $R_{eff} = 100 h^{-1}$ kpc, $v_{max} = 800$ km/s, $\alpha = 1.15$; and \\ (4) RVWb: radially varying wind with parameters dependent on halo mass. \\ The smaller box-size runs have an extra {\it t} appended to the names.
 Few results are presented for both the box sizes, namely SB and LB runs.
 While the remaining results are shown only for one box-size, with the reason given in the relevant parts of \S\ref{sec-results} next.

 The new velocity prescriptions are plotted in Figure~\ref{fig-Vinput_vs_r_vs_Mhalo}.
-Left panel shows the outflow velocity radial profile in run RVWa as the black curve, and for comparison, the blue horizontal line denotes the constant value of velocity, $v = 400$ km/s, used in run CW.
-The right panel depicts the velocity at $R_{\rm eff}$ in run RVWb as a function of halo mass for different redshifts of collapse.
+The black curve in the left panel shows the outflow velocity as a function of galactocentric radius for the parameters in run RVWa.
+For comparison, the blue horizontal line denotes the constant value of velocity, $v = 400$ km/s, used in run CW.
+The right panel depicts the parameterization of $v_{\rm max}$, or the velocity at $R_{\rm eff}$ in run RVWb, as a function of halo mass for different redshifts of collapse.

-We have analyzed the carbon content of the gas in the box, or metallicity of the element carbon, $Z_C$.
-It is computed as the ratio of carbon mass to the total particle mass for each gas particle.
+We have analyzed the carbon content of the gas in the box, since carbon is one of the most abundant heavy element in the Universe, and the spectral lines produced by ionized carbon are relatively easy to observe.
+The metallicity of carbon, $Z_C$, is computed as the ratio of carbon mass to the total particle mass for each gas particle.
 Abundance ratios are expressed in terms of the Solar metallicity, which is $Z_{C, \odot} = 0.002177$ (mass fraction of carbon in Sun) derived from the compilation by \citet{Asplund05}.